jessicaagarwal/S64_Conspiracy_Theory/README.md

 📌 Why This Project?

 I've chosen this project because it aligns perfectly with my ASAP project goals while allowing me to experiment with full-stack technologies in a fun way.
-It will help me:
+It will help me in the following:

 ✅ Strengthen my React and API development skills
 ✅ Implement user authentication and database operations ✅ Deploy a full-stack web application using modern tools